ascholerChemeketa/cs160Reader/_sources/CSPRepeatImages/repeatimages.rst

 that we can use.
 To use a different image, use it's name in the command that creates an image ``img = Image("student1.jpg")``.

-Modify the program above to try out the code on some of these other images by changing line 5 above.
+Try out one or more of these images by changing line 5 in the program above.

 .. raw:: html